The Radical Voice of Blackness Speaks of Resistance and Joy

 Here, the joyous moments of Black life and the quotidian experiences that honor the Black family are celebrated through expressions of healing, leisure, and joy.
 Artists pay homage to the grit and determination of a people to maintain their civility despite systems of oppression.
 And in so doing, declare autonomy over Blackness, reclaiming it from negative connotations and, in its place, affirming its mortality, dignity, and pride.

-The Radical Voice of Blackness Speaks of Resistance and Joy honors historic Maryland icons Benjamin Banneker (1731-1806), an astronomer and mathematician, as well as abolitionists and social activists Frederick Douglass (1818-1895), and Harriett Tubman (born Araminta “Minty” Ross, c.
+The Radical Voice of Blackness Speaks to Resistance and Joy honors historic Maryland icons Benjamin Banneker (1731-1806), an astronomer and mathematician, as well as abolitionists and social activists Frederick Douglass (1818-1895), and Harriett Tubman (born Araminta “Minty” Ross, c.
 1822-1913).

 Also acknowledged are the contributions of social reformers Dr. Lillie May Carroll Jackson (1889 – 1975), organizer of the Baltimore branch of the National Association for the Advancement of Colored People (NAACP),[i] and Thurgood Marshall (1908 – 1993), the first African American Supreme Court Justice.